CAASD PROJECTS FOR OLDER CHILDREN & ADULTS

-To examine how individuals with autism and individuals with amusia (tone deafness) process language, music, and emotion.
+To examine how individuals with different music and language skills process language, music, pitch, and emotion.

 The study is looking for native English speakers aged between 7-60 years who either:

-- have a clinical diagnosis of autism spectrum disorder; OR
+- have a clinical diagnosis of autism; OR

 - cannot sing-in-tune or detect an out-of-tune note in a melody; OR